Abul Mansur Ahmad

 Ahmad was an author of stories, novels, and political satires.
 He also wrote extensively on politics, culture, and history.
 He argued that despite sharing the same Bengali language, Muslims of Bengal, primarily in East Bengal (often referred by him as 'Muslim Bengal'), had developed and cultivated a distinct Perso-Arabic-influenced Bengali Muslim culture in parallel to the Hindu culture cultivated by the Hindus of Bengal.
 In his writings, he used the East Bengal dialect of Bengali and the Perso-Arabic words used by the Muslims of Bengal, for which he suffered discrimination on occasions.
 He saw Pakistan as an opportunity for flourishing East Bengal's culture.
-As a member of the Pakistan Renaissance Society, he provided a vision for East Bengal's literary ideal.
+As a member of the East Pakistan Renaissance Society, he provided a vision for East Bengal's literary ideal.

 As a journalist and politician, Ahmad observed and was involved in many crucial political events of Bengal and India at large.
 At different stages of his career, he was a confidante to many leading political figures of Bengal, including A K Fazlul Huq, Subhas Chandra Bose, and Huseyn Shaheed Suhrawardy.
 He was an important intermediary in many political arbitrations.
 His magnum opus Amar Dekha Rajneetir Panchash Bachhar (Fifty Years of Politics As I Saw It) (1969) is a first-hand chronicle and a critique of the politics of Bengal spanning his career.

 He was awarded the Bangla Academy Literary Award in 1960 and the Independence Day Award in 1979 by the Government of Bangladesh.